-City of Vancouver - FOI Request 2019-466 - Part 4 of 7 - Page 111

-- (g) "COMMON PROPERTY" means so much of the SAID LANDS and MULLDINGS for the time being comprised in the LEASEHOLD STRATA PLAN that is not comprised in a STRATA LOT shown in the LEASEHOLD STRATA PLAN as more particularly defined in the STRATA TITLES ACT; - (h) "DEVELOPMENT PERMIT" means the development permit issued by the City of Vancouver to Thompson, Borwick, Pratt & Partners, architects, of 1553 Robson Street, in the City of Vancouver, Province of British Columbia, and given number 72021; - (i) "LEASEHOLD STRATA PLAN" means a strata plan deposited in the Vancouver Land Registry Office pursuant to the STRATA TITLES ACT in which the land included in the strata plan is subject to this lease; - (j) "MORTGAGE" means a mortgage or mortgages upon or in respect of the leasehold interest of the LESSEE in the SAID LANDS and the BUILDINGS or any part thereof and includes any debenture or deed of trust and mortgage to secure any bonds or debentures issued thereunder; - (k) "MORTGAGEE" means a mortgages or mortgages under a MORTGAGE and includes any debenture holder or any trustee for bondholders or debenture holders or any debenture holder under a deed of trust and mortgage to secure any bonds or debentures issued thereunder; - (1) "OWNER" means a person registered in the register of the Vancouver Land Registry Office as a lessee pursuant to a lease of a leasehold interest from the LESSOR in a STRATA LOT whether entitled thereto in the right of the OWNER or in a representative capacity or otherwise and includes a purchaser as that term is defined in the STRATA TITLES ACT; - (m) "PARCEL TWO EASEMENT AGREEMENT" means the agreement dated as of July 1, 1978, and made between the LESSEE as the company, the LESSER as the City and as the Grantee, and the Bank of Montreal as the Mortgagee wherein certain easements are granted to the Grantee over Air Space Parcel 2 of Lot 39,
+PLAN that is not comprised in any STRATA LOT shown in the LEASEHOLD STRATA PLAN:

+(h) "DATE FOR COMMENCEMENT OF RENTAL" means the date of this lease;

+(i) "LEASEHOLD STRATA PLAN" means a strata plan deposited in the Vancouver Land Registry Office pursuant to the STRATA TITLES ACT in which the land included in the strata plan is subject to this lease:

+(j) "MODEL STRATA LOT LEASE" means the lease attached to this lease as Schedule "A" and forms an integral part of this lease;

+(k) "MORTGAGE" means a mortgage or mortgages upon or in respect of the leasehold interest of the LESSEE in the SAID LANDS and the BUILDINGS or any part thereof and includes any deed of trust and mortgage to secure any bonds or debentures issued thereunder;

+(1) "MORTGAGEE" means a mortgagee or mortgagees under a MORTGAGE and includes any trustee for bondholders or debenture holders under a deed of trust and mortgage to secure any bonds or debentures issued thereunder;

+(m) "OWNER" means a person registered in the Vancouver Land Registry Office as a lessee pursuant to a lease of a leasehold interest from the LESSOR in a STRATA LOT whether entitled thereto in the right of the GWNER or in a representative capacity or otherwise and includes a purchaser as that term is defined in the STRATA TITLES ACT;

-False Creck, Air Space Plan 4 in the City of Vancouver, Province of British Columbia and registered in the Vancouver Land Registry Office;
+(n) "SAID LANDS" means those lands in the City of Vancouver in the Province of British Columbia, more particularly known and described as Lot 8 , False Creek, Plan 16003, and owned by the LESSOR;

-- (n) "PARCEL THREE EASEMENT AGREEMENT" means the agreement dated as of July 1, 1978, and made between the LESSEE as the company, the LESSOR as the City and as the Grantee, and the Bank of Montreal as the Mortgagee wherein certain easements are granted to the Grantee over Air Space Parcel 3 of Lot 39, False Creek, Air Space Plan 4 in the City of Vancouver, Province of British Columbia and registered in the Vancouver Land Registry Office; - (O) "RESIDENTIAL DEVELOPMENT" means the structures from time to time erected upon and in Air Space Farcel 3 of Lot 39, False Creek, Air Space Plan 4 in the City of Vancouver, Province of British Columbia, in accordance with the DEVELOPMENT PERMIT; - (p) "SAID LANDS" means those lands in the City of Vancouver in the Province of British Columbia, more particularly known and described as Air Space Parcel 1 of Lot 39, False Creek, Air Space Plan 4, and owned by the LESSOR; - (q) "SPECIAL RESOLUTION" means a special resolution passed by the STRATA CORPORATION in accordance with the provisions of the STRATA TITLES ACT; - (r) "STRATA CORPORATION" means the corporation created by the provisions of the STRATA TITLES ACT, the lessee or lessees of the STRATA LOTS included in the LEASEHOLD STRATA PLAN and his or their successors constituting and being the members for the time being of the corporation; - (s) "STRATA LOT" means a strata lot shown as such on the LEASEHOLD STRATA PLAN, together with any structure erected therein or thereon and including its share in the COMMON PROPERTY and COMMON FACILITIES; - (t) "STRATA TITLES ACT" means the Strata Titles Act, S.B.C.
-1974, Chapter 89, as amended from time to time; - (u) "TERM" means the period of sixty (60) years and ninetytwo (92) days beginning on 1 July, 1976, and ending on 30 September, 2036; - (v) "TRUSTEE" means The Royal Trust Corporation of Canada or such other trust company duly authorized to carry on City of Vancouver - FOI Request 2019-466 - Part 4 of 7 - Page 1 business in the Province of British Columbia appointed by the LESSOR for the purposes of section 8.07;

-(w) "UNIT ENTITLEMENT" means the unit entitlement of a STRATA LOT and indicates the share of an OWNER in the COMMON PROPERTY, COMMON FACILITIES, and other assets of the STRATA CORPORATION and is the figure by reference to which the OWNER'S contribution to the common expenses of a STRATA CORPORATION is calculated.
+- (p) "STRATA CORPORATION" means the corporation created by the provisions of the STRATA TITLES ACT, the lessee or lessees of the STRATA LOTS included in the LEASEHOLD STRATA PLAN and his or their successors constituting and being the members for the time being of the corporation; - (q) "STRATA LOT" means a strata lot shown as such on the LEASEHOLD STRATA PLAN, logether with any structure erected therein or thereon and including its share in the COMMON PROPERTY and COMMON FACILITIES; - (r) "STRATA TITLES ACT" means the Strata Titles Act, S.B.C.
+1974, Chapter 89, as amended from time to time; - (s) "TERM" means the sixty (60) year period beginning on the DATE FOR COMMENCEMENT OF RENTAL, and ending on the day immediately preceding the sixtieth (60th) anniversary of the DATE FOR COMMENCEMENT OF RENTAL; - (t) "TRUSTEE" means a trust company duly authorized to carry on business in the Province of British Columbia and appointed by the first MORTGAGEE or if there is no first MORTGAGEE then by the LESSEE for the purposes of section 8.07; - (u) "UNIT ENTITLEMENT" means the unit entitlement of a STRATA LOT and indicates the share of an OWNER in the COMMON PROPERTY, COMMON FACILITIES, and other assets of the STRATA CORPORATION and is the figure by reference to which the OWNER's contribution to the common expenses of a STRATA CORPORATION is calculated.